LennartHennigs/casio2ftdi/README.md

 Casio2FDTI Connector
 ====================

-This is a small PCB that allows you to connect a CASIO FX-850P/FX-850P via aN FTDI USB cable to your computer (Win or Mac).
+This is a small PCB that allows you to connect a CASIO FX-850P/FX-850P via an FTDI USB cable to your computer (Win or Mac).

 * Author: Lennart Hennigs (https://www.lennarthennigs.de)
 * Copyright (C) 2021-2022 Lennart Hennigs.